-For purposes of the Clery Act, relevant geographic locations include campus, public property within or immediately adjacent to campus, and non-campus buildings or property that are owned or controlled by BYU and frequented by students (Clery Geography).
+For purposes of the Clery Act, relevant geographic locations (Clery Geography) include campus, public property within or immediately adjacent to campus, and noncampus buildings or property that are owned or controlled by BYU and frequented by students.
+A map of campus is included as Appendix A.

-Reported Crime Statistics
+Reported Crime Sources